Orlando Cepeda

 Positions First Base, Left Field

-Orlando Cepeda became the first player from Puerto Rico to start an All Star game in 1959.
-He would appear in seven Mid Summer Classics.
+Orlando Cepeda became the first player from Puerto Rico to start an All Star game in 1959; appeared in seven Mid Summer Classics.

 Leave a comment